AY2324S2-CS2103-F15-1/tp/docs/UserGuide.md

   * All input values are case-sensitive unless otherwise specified.

 * Duplicate contacts:
-  * Contacts are considered duplicates if they share the same phone number.
+  * Contacts are considered duplicates if they share the same mobile phone number.

 * `NAME` format:
   * Can only contain alphanumeric characters and spaces.
   * Extra spaces between values will be processed as a single space.

 * `PHONE_NUMBER` format:
-  * Must follow the standard Singapore telephone numbers (i.e. 9XXXXXXX or 8XXXXXXX).
+  * Must follow the standard Singapore mobile phone numbers (i.e. 9XXXXXXX or 8XXXXXXX).
   * Spaces between numbers will be ignored.

 * `EMAIL` format: